-The AP® World History: Modern (APWH) is both a difficult and rewarding course to take.
-World History is a popular AP Social Studies course with 317,000 students taking the exam in 2022, and 61.8% scored 3 or higher.
-APWH has benefits worth considering.
-You can earn college credits while still in high school if you do well on the end-of-course exam.
-Although AP World History course is designed to cover a two-semester introductory college world history course, few colleges offer credit for both semesters.
+In 2024, 379,385 students took the exam for the popular AP Social Studies course, and 63.7% scored 3 or higher.
+APWH can earn you college credits while you’re still in high school if you do well on the exam.
+The course overview covers a 2-semester introductory college World History course, but few colleges offer credit for both semesters.

-What Skills Will I Develop in AP World History: Modern?
+How Will I Develop Skills in AP World History: Modern?

-When you take your AP World History exam, you will need to be able to analyze information, understand opinions, make arguments, and present your point of view in a clear and convincing way.
-If that scares you, don't worry — you will learn the following two skills in class.
+When you take the AP World History: Modern exam, you will need to be able to analyze information, understand opinions, make arguments, and present your point of view in a clear and convincing way.
+You will learn historical thinking skills and reasoning processes in your class.

 Historical Thinking Skills

-Throughout your AP World History course, you will acquire the following historical thinking skills:
+Throughout your AP World History: Modern course, you will acquire the following historical thinking skills:

-To perform historical analysis and argumentation, students must know historical events, processes, people, and their actions.
-This skill gives students empirical knowledge that they can apply using more advanced skills.
+Developments and Processes: To perform historical analysis and argumentation, you must know historical events, processes, people, and their actions.
+This skill gives you empirical knowledge that you can apply using more advanced skills.

 Skills you will learn:

-Sources must be carefully evaluated to support, refute, or modify an argument to create a historical argument.
-Students can use these skills to analyze sources and develop historical arguments.
+Sourcing and Situations: Sources must be carefully evaluated to support, refute, or modify an argument to create a historical argument.
+You can use these skills to analyze sources and develop historical arguments.

 Skills you will learn: